Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/code-coverage/index.md

 So 100% code coverage only means that every line you have in your code was executed at least once after all your tests finished.
 It does not mean that you tested everything, or if your tests make the correct assertions.

-What happened in our case?
+What happened in my case?

 We called the `calc` with `multiply` but we forgot to put an assertion.
 So the correct code branch was executed but that it returned nothing we didn't test.

-So we can correct our test
+So we can correct my test

 ```js
 it('does multiply for 2 numbers', () => {